bartificer/programming-by-stealth/docs/pbs76.md

 We then match the string `'stackoverflow.com/users/'`, remembering to escape the `/` characters with `\/`, and using the character class `[.]` to represent an actual period symbol.
 Remember, were it not in the character class the `.` would mean _‘any single character’_.
 Then we match one or more digits followed by a `/` with `/\d+\/`.
 Next comes the really important part — the capture group for the username: `(.+)`.
 Remember, `.` means _‘any character’_, `+` means _‘one or more’_, and parenthesis create a capture group, so we are capturing one or more of any character, and storing that value in the first capture group, which we can access in the replacement string as `$1`.
 We don’t want to include the trailing ?tab=profile in the capture group, so we have to match that outside the parentheses.
 Because `?` means _‘zero or one’_ I use the character class `[?]` to match the actual question mark symbol, and `$` means `'end of string'`.
 Finally, the replacement string (second argument to `.replace()`)is simply `'$1'`, i.e. the contents of the first (and only) capture group.

-Putting it all together I created two lookup tables, one defining functions for transforming the raw values (the keys from from `data.people.allison.contact` and `data.people.bart.contact`) into URLs, and one for transforming them into meaningful text for the links.
+Putting it all together I created two lookup tables, one defining functions for transforming the raw values (the keys from `data.people.allison.contact` and `data.people.bart.contact`) into URLs, and one for transforming them into meaningful text for the links.
 I added my lookup tables into the `data` object for easy access:

 ```JavaScript
 // inject helper functions for generating pretty values